subspace-com/subspace_java_openapi_client/README.md

     accessCode.setAccessToken("YOUR ACCESS TOKEN");

     AcceleratorServiceApi apiInstance = new AcceleratorServiceApi(defaultClient);
     Body body = new Body(); // Body | Required parameters to create a new PacketAccelerator.
-NOTE- only subspace_port is optional
     String idempotencyKey = "idempotencyKey_example"; // String | Value is the returned etag of a get request.
 If a retry sends an Idempotency-Key that has been seen before, the existing accelerator is returned with the status code of 200 try {
       V1Accelerator result = apiInstance.acceleratorServiceCreate(body, idempotencyKey);